-There are several issues in need of attention, which are addressed in the draft Homelessness Strategy.
+There are several issues in need of attention, which are addressed in this Homelessness Strategy.
 The outcomes of the Review have been incorporated into the new Homelessness Strategy.
-This will ensure that as far as possible service provider and service user views have been captured.
+This will ensure that as far as possible service-provider and service-user views have been captured.

-The chart below shows the 4 strategic priorities, with the outer boxes showing the main issues to be worked on under each of the priorities.
+The chart below shows the 4 Strategic Priorities, with the outer boxes showing the main issues to be worked on under each of the Priorities.